radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 azure.workload.identity/client-id: "<your-client-id>"
 ```

-However, AWS's webhook utilized just one annotation, tightly coupling a specific IAM role ARN with the intent to enable
+However, AWS's webhook utilizes just one annotation, coupling a specific IAM role ARN with the intent to enable
 IRSA.
-While this is simpler compared to Azure in cases where we do not need multi-tenancy, it was not suitable for Radius.
+While this is simpler compared to Azure, it is not suitable for Radius due to the need to support multi-tenancy.

 ```
 eks.amazonaws.com/role-arn: arn:aws:iam::<account-number>:role/<role-name>